 Storage Matters More Than Selection

+That’s what makes proper storage endearing to us collectors — it protects everything you’ve invested in.
 Wine’s three enemies are light, heat, and temperature swings.
-A bottle stored in direct sunlight above the refrigerator will degrade faster than a decent wine stored properly.
+A bottle stored in direct sunlight above the refrigerator will degrade faster than a decent wine stored properly in a cool closet.

 You don’t need a cellar.
 You need consistency.
 A cool closet interior wall works.
 Under the stairs works.
-A wine fridge works best if you’re serious.
-The goal is 55-60°F with minimal fluctuation.
+A wine fridge works best if you’re getting serious.
+The goal is 55-60°F with minimal fluctuation throughout the year.

 Bottles should lay on their sides to keep corks moist.
-Dry corks shrink, letting air in.
+Dry corks shrink, letting air in and ruining your wine.
 Modern screw caps eliminate this concern, but most collectible wines still use cork.

 The Foundation Wines